BA, BEd, MA (University of Windsor)

 On February 4, 2020, community leader, volunteer and philanthropist Debra Deane Little was named the University of King’s College 15th Chancellor.

 Deane Little was born in Toronto and raised in London, Ont.
 She holds BA, BEd and MA degrees from the University of Windsor.
 She lives in Windsor, Ont. with her husband, Robert Little.
-They have three boys who are adopted, one of whom is a King’s student, and a fourth young man who has been a part of their family since he was 17.
+They have three boys who are adopted, one of whom is a King’s graduate, and a fourth young man who has been a part of their family since he was 17.

 “Debra Deane Little is warm, caring, friendly, down-to-earth, enthusiastic, genuinely interested in everyone, and deeply committed to King’s and its well-being,” says William Lahey, King’s President and Vice-Chancellor.
 “We are delighted she has agreed to be the honorary leader of our community for the next five years.”

 As an engaged King’s parent, Deane Little has grown to admire King’s and its distinctive educational mission with its emphasis on living and learning together in a supportive community.
 On that basis she has, with her husband, become a major benefactor of King’s, including the funding of the Debra Deane Little and Robert Little Academic Scholarships for Varsity Athletes.
-These include 14 four-year entrance scholarship every year and additional scholarships of shorter duration to students who excel at King’s.
+These include 14 four-year entrance scholarships every year and additional scholarships of shorter duration to students who excel at King’s.
 Over the next five years, potentially more than 100 students will receive funding under this unique academic scholarship program.

 Deane Little’s motivation for supporting King’s is her desire to promote and support greater and wider awareness of King’s, the life-changing education it offers, and the lives of meaning and purpose it inspires its graduates to lead.
 To that end, Deane Little and Robert Little have designated King’s as a primary beneficiary of their family’s Alpha Aquilae Foundation.